kentcdodds/testing-workshop/INSTRUCTIONS.md

 **Instruction**:

-1. Start by explaining what snapshot tests even are (TODO: add something in `other` to facilitate this)
+1. Start by explaining what snapshot tests even are (open `other/jest-expect/__tests__/expect-assertions.js` and go through the snapshots examples)
 2. Open `client/src/screens/editor.todo.js` and `client/src/screens/__tests__/editor.todo.js`
 3. Run the tests with `npm test editor.todo`
 4. Implement the snapshot test